Experimental memory control in continuous variable optical quantum reservoir computing: Results

 The performance of the reservoir is then evaluated using the accuracy again, but on a test sequence of new data.
 In plot (a) of Fig.~\ref{fig:exp}, we present an example of the test target values and the corresponding experimental prediction.
 In plots (b) and (c) below, we show experimental and simulated accuracies as a function of training set size, for different levels of Gaussian noise.
 Experimental instabilities can introduce Gaussian noise in the measurement of the observables (see Fig.~\ref{fig:setup}), which can be mitigated by averaging over repeated measurements.
 These instabilities arise from mechanical and thermal fluctuations and are not intrinsic limitations of the protocol, but rather reflect the current performance of the experimental setup.
 We see that the training saturates for set sizes around 100 and that noise affects the performance.
 Nevertheless, the reservoir could achieve experimentally test accuracies of $98\pm1\%$ for realistic levels of noise, with only $70$ training steps.
 The experimental noise is also well numerically simulated with a Gaussian model and the results are similar, as shown in plot (c) of Fig.~\ref{fig:exp}.

 A way to further test the memory of the system is through the \textit{linear memory} task, in which the reservoir is trained to reproduce past entries of the input series.
 The target function at timestep $k$ is the input encoded $\tau$ steps in the past, $\hat{y}_k=s_{k-\tau}$.
-For the input, we generate a sequence of random numbers uniformly distributed between 1 and -1, so $s_{k} \in [-1, 1]$.
+For the input, we generate a sequence of \textit{random} numbers uniformly distributed between 1 and -1, so $s_{k} \in [-1, 1]$.
 To do this task, the three previous observables are not sufficient and, as shown later, increasing the number $n$ of measurement modes does not help when encoding on a global phase.
 Therefore, we resort to spatial multiplexing, which is equivalent to use $R$ different reservoirs and therefore systems at the same time.
+This is a classical reservoir computing technique used to enhance the expressivity of the system, whereas the general encoding introduced in the next Section leverages spectral multiplexing, an intrinsic resource of the quantum system.

 At each timestep, the same input $s_k$ is indeed fed to all $R$ reservoirs in parallel, each with their different parameters $\alpha_r$ and $\beta_r$ ($r\in1,\dots,R)$, this ensures that the observables of the $R$ reservoirs are not correlated.
 Concerning the feedback term, we collect the $R$ observables $\langle\Delta \hat{q}^2_{(r)}\rangle^{(k-1)}$ and we distribute them in the $R$ inputs with a mask $M$ of size $R\times R$.
 Each reservoir has then the following input at timestep $k$: